grpc/proposal/A90-health-service-list-method.md

 service Health {
-  // List gets the health of all the available services.
-A filtered list can
+  // List provides a non-atomic snapshot of the health of all the available services.
-  // be obtained by sending the list of the respective service names.
-If the
+  // A filtered list can be obtained by sending the list of the respective service names.
-  // list of service names is empty, all the available services must be returned.
+  // If the list of service names is empty, all the available services must be returned.
   //
   // Clients should set a deadline when calling List, and can declare the
   // server unhealthy if they do not receive a timely response.
-  //
   //
   // List implementations should be idempotent and side effect free. rpc List(HealthListRequest) returns (HealthListResponse);